Onager (weapon)

 Sketch of an onager with a sling, a later improvement that increased the length of the throwing arm, from Antique technology by Diels.

 The onager (/ˈɒnədʒə/, /ˈɒnəgə/; /ˈɑːnədʒər/) was a Roman torsion-powered siege engine.
-It is commonly depicted as a catapult with a bowl, bucket, or sling at the end of its throwing arm.
+It is a type of catapult commonly depicted with a bowl, bucket, or sling at the end of its throwing arm.
 The onager was first mentioned in 353 AD by Ammianus Marcellinus, who described onagers as the same as a scorpion.
 The onager is often confused with the later mangonel, a "traction trebuchet" that replaced torsion powered siege engines in the 6th century AD.

 Etymology

 According to two authors of the later Roman Empire who wrote on military affairs, the onager's name, meaning wild ass, derived from the kicking action of the machine that threw stones into the air.
-This action resembled the kicking action of the hooves of the wild ass, the Syrian wild ass, a subspecies of onager, which was native to the eastern part of the empire.
+This action resembled the kicking action of the hooves of the Syrian wild ass, a subspecies of onager, which was native to the eastern part of the empire.
 In Latin this species was known as onagrum.